-Ric Estrada is CEO of Metropolitan Family Services.
-Founded in 1857 Metropolitan is one of Illinois’ largest and best respected human services agencies.
-Since joining Metropolitan in 2011 Estrada has helped the agency grow by 90 percent in revenue and families served.
+Ric Estrada is CEO of Metropolitan Family Services, one of Illinois’ largest and best-respected human services agencies.
+Since joining Metropolitan in 2011 Estrada has helped the agency more than double in revenue and families served.

-Estrada has nearly three decades of leadership experience in human services, philanthropy and government.
+Estrada has three decades of human services leadership experience.
 Prior to joining Metropolitan Estrada served as First Deputy Commissioner of the City of Chicago’s Department of Family and Support Services (DFSS).
-Before that he served as Executive Director of Erie Neighborhood House in Chicago, where his accomplishments included founding the Erie Elementary Charter School.
+He previously served as Executive Director of Erie Neighborhood House in Chicago.

-Estrada’s educational background is grounded in social services and business, including an MBA from the University of Illinois at Chicago, an M.A. in Social Service Policy and Administration from the University of Chicago School of Social Service Administration, and a B.S. in Psychology from Loyola University of Chicago.
+Estrada’s educational background includes an MBA from the University of Illinois at Chicago, an M.A. in Social Service Policy and Administration from the University of Chicago School of Social Service Administration, and a B.S. in Psychology from Loyola University of Chicago.